 Minnesota Dental Clinic Shows the Daily Economic Benefits of Dental Therapy

-Welcome to a new Community Catalyst blog series describing different perspectives on dental therapists at work.
 Dental therapists are highly trained oral health practitioners that work with dental teams similar to the way physicians’ assistants work with medical teams.
 Along with providing education and preventive services, they are able to perform common dental procedures such as filling cavities and, in limited cases, removing decayed teeth.

-Dental therapists have been practicing in the U.S. for more than 10 years.
+Dental therapists have been practicing in the US for more than ten years.
 They have improved access to dental care for underserved communities in Alaska since 2005 and in Minnesota since 2011.
 Vermont and Maine recently authorized them to work in those states.
 Oregon and Washington have hired dental therapists as part of demonstration projects within tribal communities, and nearly a dozen more states are considering authorizing the providers.

 As Executive Director of Children’s Dental Services, a clinic that provides dental care to children from low-income families in Minneapolis, I have to balance the huge need for subsidized dental care with the need to keep our clinic financially solvent so it can stay open.